HOA-2/SubcorticalParcellations/README.md

 392 gray and white matter PUs using structural MRI and 189 white matter fascicles using diffusion MRI.
-Manual parcellation will be performed based on a developed neuroanatomical ontology using a principled and well-defined segmentation methodology.
+Manual parcellation will be performed based on a developed neuroanatomical ontology using a principled and well-defined parcellation methodology.

 ## Dataset